-The 4th of July is on a Thursday this year, which means it’s the ideal time to plan an extra-long weekend trip.
-Whether you want to celebrate the fourth in a city with tons of history (hello, Washington, D.C.) or enjoy a beach weekend with some awesome outdoor parties (LA, anyone?), here’s our roundup of the best places to spend the 4th of July.
+You love to see it: the 4th of July is on a Sunday this year, which means it’s the ideal time to plan a summer party (following local Covid-19 restrictions, of course), an extra-long weekend trip or a stars and stripes getaway.
+Whether you want to celebrate the Fourth in a city with tons of history (hello, Washington, D.C.) or enjoy a beach weekend with plenty of sunshine (LA, anyone?), here’s our roundup of the best places to spend Independence Day.

 1. Washington, D.C.